johanneshilden/lets-parse/json-combinator/README.md

     value = padded jsonValue
 ```

-More compactly, we can write this as
+More compactly, we can write this as:

 ```haskell
 jsonArray = let values = padded jsonValue `sepBy` char ','